The best essay writing checklist - Try It Now!

 A helpful checklist for the main body

-This section develops your outlined argument in the beginning, use this clear essay checklist to write it effectively.
+This section develops your outlined argument in the beginning, use this clear essay checklist to write and edit it effectively.

 - Use topic sentences.
 They provide a brief summary of the main idea and purpose of writing each body paragraph.